 However, the world has changed drastically in recent years, transforming how we interact in the digital space.
 People spend more time on screens than ever, which makes it essential that their digital interactions be as effective as possible.

-What the Covid-19 “pause” and the aftermath of the pandemic first revealed, and what the recent advances in artificial intelligence have confirmed, is that federated search, advanced as it is, does not meet users’ expectations for a truly digital workplace anymore, and will likely not be enough for most organizations’ enterprise search needs.
+What the Covid-19 “pause” and the aftermath of the pandemic first revealed, and what the recent advances in artificial intelligence have confirmed, is that federated search, advanced as it is, no longer meets users’ expectations for digital experiences.

 Let’s see why.